The Bad Man (play)

-The Bad Man is a 1920 three-act comedy by American playwright Porter Emerson Browne.
+The Bad Man is a 1920 three-act comedy play by American playwright Porter Emerson Browne.
 The Broadway production at the Comedy Theatre ran for 342 performances beginning August 30, 1920.
 It was included in Burns Mantle's The Best Plays of 1920–1921.

 Synopsis

 Playwright Porter Emerson Browne declares a certain timeliness of theme by employing the former Mexican bandit, Pancho Villa, as a hero of the proceedings, though he thinly disguises him under the name of Pancho Lopez.
 The scene is a cattle ranch near the Mexican border in Arizona.
 Gilbert Jones, a young American, is the ostensible owner of the ranch, but the $10,000 with which he bought it was borrowed from his uncle, Henry Smith of Bangor, Maine, who is living with him.
 A year after the purchase young Jones enlisted in the American army, saw service in France, and when he returned found his property practically worthless.
 Mexican bandits had stolen most of his cattle and such crops as had been planted had failed.
 In an effort to save the property he mortgaged the ranch to Jasper Hardy, the sheriff of the county, and the play opens the day the mortgage is to be foreclosed by Hardy.